kadena-io/pact-lang-api/readme.md

 ```

 ```
-## Creates a command that sends to the signing API and receives signed execCmd from the signingAPI.()
+## Sends parameters of Pact Command to the Chainweaver signing API and retrieves a signed Pact Command.
 Pact.wallet.sign(<signingCmd:object>) -> {<execCmd:object>}

-## Takes in a signed exec command from the signing API and makes a `/send` request to a running Pact server.
+## Sends a signed Pact ExecCmd to a running Pact server and retrieves tx result.
 Pact.wallet.sendSigned(<execCmd:object>, <apiHost:string>) -> {"requestKeys": [...]}
 ```